crylessengine/nvidia-smi-gui-windows/README.md

 # nvidia-smi-gui
 A Qt based GUI backend for monitering nvidia graphic devices through nvidia-smi.
+Modified to run on Windows.

 ## Dependencies:
 * nvidia-smi
 * python3
-* python3-pyqt4
+* python3-pyqt5

 ## How to Use It
 simply fire up python3 to start the monitor, you will need PyQt4 and nvidia-smi successfully installed to run the script: